 Bone Marrow Concentrate

 Platelets are one of the main cell lines in our blood.
 They contain alpha granules, which hold cytokines, growth factors, and bioactive proteins essential for tissue repair and healing.
 All of the chemical messengers contained within platelets appear to exert bioregulatory actions, which affect soft tissue and cartilage repair, inflammation, bone healing, wound healing, and postoperative blood loss.
-A2M is often injected into areas where it is difficult for blood to naturally go, promoting soft tissue and bone healing without surgery.
+PRP is often injected into areas where it is difficult for blood to naturally go, promoting soft tissue and bone healing without surgery.

 Autologous Stem Cell Injections

 Autologous Stem Cell Injection therapy utilizes a patient’s own bone marrow or fat, both of which are rich sources of stem cells.
 During Autologous Stem Cell Injection therapy, a small volume of the patient’s bone marrow is extracted, placed in a centrifuge, and spun at a high rate of speed to separate the mesenchymal stem cells from other blood cells.
-The concentrated bone marrow is then injected into the damaged area followed by some of the patient’s PRP to activate the stem cells to turn into the tissue needed for repair.
+The concentrated bone marrow is then injected into the damaged area followed by some of the patient’s PRP to activate the stem cells to turn into the tissue needed for treatment and repair.

 Developed by Dr. Brian Shiple, SpineRenu for treating spine issues caused by damaged or degenerated spinal discs has been in its current, refined state for the past 4 years.
 During this procedure, the patient’s bone marrow is drawn.
 This bone marrow is then filtered, centrifuged, and the processed stem cells are injected into the innermost portion of the patient’s damaged or degenerated spinal discs.
-The patient’s stem cells then work to heal the damaged spinal disc in a similar way to how they would work to heal injuries throughout the rest of the body.
+The patient’s ortho-biologic cells then work to treat the damaged spinal disc in a similar way to how they would work to heal injuries throughout the rest of the body.

-Perineural Superficial Injections
+Perineural Superficial/DEEP Injections

 The Discseel® Procedure